 A rare inspirational moment, another sour report, frightening prospects – whatever it may be, news abounds.
 The mix of happy and sad is unbalanced as negative so-called newsworthy stories raise ratings, careers, and cash.

 Last week, an elderly woman won $590 million dollars in the lottery.
-A younger woman who is raising a family had kindly allowed the winner to step ahead of her in line when the ticket was purchased.
-Headlines read, It Doesn’t Pay to be Kind; Woman Loses Millions by Being Kind; one reporter said, “It’s good to be nice except in the lottery line.”
+A younger woman who is raising a family had kindly allowed the winner to step ahead of her in line before the ticket was purchased.
+Headlines read, It Doesn’t Pay to be Kind; and Woman Loses Millions by Being Kind.
+One reporter said, “It’s good to be nice except in the lottery line.”

 Now, that was newsworthy.

-I believe they will be ok.
-Other than having every other person walking past them saying, “Too bad,” their lives haven’t changed much.
-The content little girl will hopefully remain content, as so the mother.
-Would it hurt to just miss the possibility of all one’s financial worries disappear?
-I’m sure it does!
-Will there be challenges ahead that remind them how much simpler life could be if only?
-No doubt.
-Will future decisions be affected by this?
-I imagine there could be some hesitancy to invite people ahead in line, at least in brief thought.
-Still, I believe they will be ok.
+Other than having every other person walking past them saying, “Too bad” for a while, their lives will not change much.
+Surely it stings to come so close to watching all one’s financial worries disappear.
+No doubt challenges lay ahead to remind them how much simpler life could be if only.
+Some hesitancy to invite people ahead in line might occur, at least in brief thought.
+Still, I believe they will be okay.

-What does “OK” look like?
-It is not utopia nor heaven-on-earth.
-We can be ok because we choose to be, founded on the knowledge we have the power to face life as-is.
+What might okay look like?
+It is accepting life as-is, refusing bitterness and regret.
+We are okay when we choose to be, founded on the knowledge that in Christ we have the power to face whatever comes.

-- OK is more than surviving for the sake of surviving.
+- More than surviving for the sake of surviving.
 It looks for purpose in the pain.

-- OK is trusting you can hurt badly, even hurt every day, AND still have a joyful purpose
+- Trusting you can hurt badly, even hurt every day, and still be loved by God.

 NOTE: I am not a trained or licensed mental health professional.
 I am not a doctor.
 I speak only from my experiences with and observations of mental illness.
 In no way is this website intended to substitute for professional mental health care.